MatteoTrombin/Deepser-Api-CSharp/README.md

 ## Credits
 [Matteo Trombin](https://github.com/MatteoTrombin)

+## Support
+Please open an issue in github

 ## Conclusion

 The Deepser API is a helpful tool for building and managing help desk software.
 By following the above examples, you can consume the Deepser API and build your own customized applications.